-WARNING: See the safety and regulatory information that shipped with your system.
+🔨 WARNING: See the safety and regulatory information that shipped with your system.
 Warranty information may be included within this document or as a separate document.

-- The Getting Started Guide provides an overview of setting up your system, and technical specifications.
-This document is available online at support.dell.com/manuals. - The rack documentation included with your rack solution describes how to install your system into a rack, if required. - Any media that ships with your system that provides documentation and tools for configuring and managing your system, including those pertaining to the operating system, system management software, system updates, and system components that you purchased with your system. - For the full name of an abbreviation or acronym used in this document, see the Glossary at support.dell.com/manuals.
+- The Getting Started Guide that shipped with your system provides an overview of setting up your system, and • technical specifications.
+This document is available online at dell.com/support/manuals. - The rack documentation included with your rack solution describes how to install your system into a rack, if . required. - Any media that ships with your system that provides documentation and tools for configuring and managing your • system, including those pertaining to the operating system, system management software, system updates, and system components that you purchased with your system. - For the full name of an abbreviation or acronym used in this document, see the Glossary at dell.com/support/ ٠ manuals.